Dan-Zed/multicam_view/docs/architecture.md

 3. **Capture fails**:
    - May be a timing issue
-   - Solution: Use the debug interface to test each component separately
+   - Solution: Increase the STABILIZATION_DELAY in CONFIG

-4. **Slow performance**:
-   - High-resolution captures take time
+4. **Memory leaks or high usage**:
+   - Check logs for memory usage patterns
-   - Solution: Reduce capture resolution in camera configurations
+   - Consider decreasing capture resolution
+   - Ensure garbage collection is working correctly

 ## Appendix: I2C Communication